menny/menny.github.io/_posts/2026-09-12-netta-vs-cnn.md

 - **Didone Serifs and Feature Proximity**:
   When retrained on macOS fonts, *Bodoni 72* and *Didot* topped the rankings.
 From a pure geometric feature standpoint, the network was picking up on the exact right visual family: high stroke contrast (dramatic contrast between thick vertical stems and razor-thin hairlines) and unbracketed horizontal serifs.
 In the feature space of the 512-D embedding, *Bodoni* and *Didot* sat right adjacent to the target sample.
 - **CNN Edge Detectors vs. Human Holistic Perception**:
   The CNN looks at local edge gradients, stroke thicknesses, and localized pixel statistics.
-Netta, having studied typography and visual design, looked at the whole letter holistically: proportional balance, historical typeface conventions, and context.
+Netta, having studied typography and visual design, looked at the whole text holistically: proportional balance, historical typeface conventions, and context.
 A human brain integrates semantic and visual context in milliseconds, whereas a specialized neural net remains bounded by its training distribution and loss function.

 Machine learning gave us a remarkably capable, lightweight tool built from scratch in an evening.
 But domain expertise (and an art school student) is still the best tool in the shed.